MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 0. Release 11 waits for approvals.
 Fabrikam CI Build 101 starts because a release waiting for approvals does not consume a concurrent job.
 0. Release 11 is approved.
 It resumes only after Fabrikam CI Build 101 is completed.

-## How a concurrent job is consumed by a phase
+## How a concurrent job is consumed by a job

-A single build or release can comprise of multiple jobs through [phases](../process/phases.md) and [environments](../release/environments.md).
+A single build or release can comprise of multiple jobs through [jobs](../process/phases.md) and [environments](../release/environments.md).

-* An agent phase can create multiple jobs through multi-configuration or multi-agent options.
+* An agent job can create multiple jobs through multi-configuration or multi-agent options.
 Each of these consumes a concurrent job.
 If there are not enough concurrent jobs, then the jobs are queued up and run one after the other.

-* A server phase does not create any jobs, and hence does not consume any concurrent jobs.
+* A server job does not create any jobs, and hence does not consume any concurrent jobs.

-* A deployment group phase creates as many jobs as there are machines in the deployment group.
+* A deployment group job creates as many jobs as there are machines in the deployment group.
 Jobs that run on deployment group machines do not consume any concurrent jobs.

 ## Determine how many concurrent jobs you need